Nick7900/AutoCUTS-LM-Analysis/README.md

 Demonstration to run the AutoCUTS-LM-Analysis code with pictures.
 The full setup with scripts and some image examples will be available after publication.

 When using the code or data you can cite: Larsen NY, Li X, Tan X, Ji G, Lin J, Rajkowska G, Møller J, Vihrs N, Sporring J, Fei S, Nyengaard JR. Cellular 3D-reconstruction and analysis in the human cerebral cortex using automatic serial sections.
-Nature Communications Biology.
+Communications Biology.
 2021
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5163245.svg)](https://doi.org/10.5281/zenodo.5163245)

 ## Requirements